 Rajas joined Watsi on May 8th, 2013.
 One year ago, Rajas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Rajas' most recent donation traveled 8,800 miles to support Dorn, a hardworking farmer from Cambodia, to fund surgery to treat her perforated ear drum.
+Rajas' most recent donation traveled 8,600 miles to support Daw Htar, an elderly woman from Thailand, to fund cataract surgery to regain her independence.

 Dorn is a 41-year-old farmer who lives in the Kampong Cham province of Cambodia with her family.
 Her husband is a construction worker.
 They have one daughter and one son together, both of whom are in public high school.
 When she is not working, she spends her time cooking, watching TV, and visiting her neighbors.
 Three months ago, Dorn had a severe ear infection.
 This infection caused the tympanic membrane, or the ear drum, in her right ear to perforate.
 For this reason, Dorn experiences pain, feelings of pressure, discharge and hearing loss.
 She cannot communicate clearly with others.
 Dorn traveled to our medical partner's care center to receive treatment.
 On August 17th, she will undergo a myringoplasty procedure in her right ear.
 During this procedure, surgeons will close the perforation and relieve Dorn's pain.
 Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
 This covers medications, supplies, and in-patient care.
 Dorn said, "I am happy that I will soon feel no more pain in my ear and I will be able to hear my family clearly."